ocoda/event-sourcing/README.md

 ### Snapshot store
  The SnapshotStore saves the state of an aggregate at a certain interval and only fetch the events from that version on.
 Just as the EventStore it needs to be setup, optionally with a tenant pool.
+ Another advantage of using the snapshot handler is that it also creates a snapshot at version 1 of your aggregate, which makes it easier to get a complete set of aggregates of a certain type in your application.

 ```typescript
 import { SnapshotStore } from '@ocoda/event-sourcing';